Utah State Library: Program for the Blind and Disabled

 The Utah State Library Program for the Blind and Disabled provides free braille and audio books for people who either permanently or temporarily cannot read or use conventional printed materials due to visual or physical limitations, i.e., blindness, a visual disability, a physical inability to hold a book, and/or a print disability.
 This includes people in private homes, nursing homes, hospitals, schools and other institutions.

 Utah Bookmobiles Program

 Bookmobiles are a service provided through a cooperative contract with the Utah State Library and local counties and cities.
-They provide full library service to citizens living in rural communities including: Garfield, Iron, Juab, Kane, Piute, Sanpete, Sevier, Wayne, and Utah counties and the city of Vernon in Tooele County.
-Five bookmobiles are headquartered throughout the state making service available Monday through Thursday at over 200 stops.
+They provide full library service to citizens living in rural communities including: Garfield, Iron, Juab, Kane, Piute, Sevier, Wayne, and Utah counties and the city of Vernon in Tooele County.
+Four bookmobiles are headquartered throughout the state making service available Monday through Thursday at over 200 stops.